 Can You Freeze Cream Cheese?

 Cream cheese can be frozen with some success.
-Because the texture will become crumbly, previously frozen cream cheese should be saved for dishes where it will be cooked.
+Because the texture will become crumbly, you should save previously frozen cream cheese for dishes where it will be cooked.

 Once thawed, the cheese will likely no longer spread on a bagel, and may be slightly unpleasant tasting until heated thoroughly.